italobologna/cramplesnutch-simulator/readme.md

 # Cramplesnutch Simulator

+## Description
+This project sets a user configured accessible HTTP route which will produce a pre-defined user configured response, allowing an optional TCP data exchange between this application and an external application.

+The usual operation will follow the sequence:
+1. Application listens to an HTTP request on a specified path;
+2. Upon receiving the HTTP request, this application will send a TCP packet to an external application;
+3. Upon receiving the TCP response packet, the application will respond the HTTP request with the defined response.

 ## Installation
-This project runs with deno.
+This project runs with Deno.
 In order to run the project the its necessary to first install Deno on the current system.
 For installing on Windows platforms, the following command might be used:

 ```powershell